Prof. Dr. Thomas Eich

 My second research field encompasses contemporary debates about medical ethics among Sunni-Muslim scholars.
 Here I am particularly interested in discussions relating to the beginning of human life, such as reproductive medicine or pre-natal screening.
 The analysis addressed a time period from the 1980s until the present.
 This work tackled several questions: How are certain technical developments discussed in contemporary Islamic law?
 What are the concrete societal dimensions of the respective technological change and how do these affect the debates of the legal scholars?
 This approach enables us to see debates about medical ethics as a window into contemporary societal change in Middle East countries.

 My third research area developed since the early 2010s and deals with Arabic Islamic texts from around the 7th to 12th centuries (fiqh, hadith, Qur’an and the respective commentary literature).
 The focus lies on texts referred to by contemporary Islamic legal scholars when they negotiate questions relating to prenatal life.
 My research here aims at a better understanding of these texts in their respective historical context.
-I have published several highly detailed analyses of the transmission history of hadith material relating to understandings of embryological development, which impacted considerably on the modern medical ethical debates of Sunni legal scholarship.
-This sometimes led to new and surprising findings.
-In the case of a hadith transmitted by Ibn Mas’ud, I was able to show how the exact wording of the transmission underwent small-scale changes until the 18th century.
-And in the case of a hadith transmitted by Hudhayfa b.
-Asid, I could develop hypotheses about the way how this famous hadith collector Muslim chose and arranged the hadith material in his collection.
+I have now expanded this area of research to include Arabic poetry, Christian liturgical texts, and research about the history of monasticism from the 5th to the 8th century.

 Academic CV